sbeliakou/playpit-labs/README.md

 - Tracking overall progress
 - Hundreads of scenarios of development and troubleshooting
 - Changeable environment for various use cases
-- Full of usefull documentation
+- Full of useful documentation

 ### Architecture Specifics
 - Docker-based (systemd) containers